 Perhaps you have noticed that your dog is intelligent, obedient, and good at picking up on new commands.
 Maybe you have wondered about ways to put these skills to good use.
-Service dog training is a great option for people who want to make the most of their dog’s talents.
+Service dog training is an excellent option for people who want to make the most of their dog’s talents.

 Can my dog be a service dog?

-It can be a very good idea to take your dog in for a preliminary assessment to see if they have what it takes to start training as a service dog, before you spend any money on a training course for them.
+It can be an excellent idea to take your dog in for a preliminary assessment to see if they have what it takes to start training as a service dog before you spend any money on a training course for them.

 How long does the training take?

 It is not uncommon for the training to take over a year to complete.
-However, it is also not uncommon for the training to take just 4-6 months.
-It really does depend on the temperament of your individual dog.
+However, it is also not unusual for the training to take just 4-6 months.
+It does depend on the temperament of your dog.
 On average, though, you should expect to set aside a year within which your dog can aim to complete their service dog training.

 How much will it cost to train my dog as a service dog?

 Again, there is no single answer to this question.
 It depends on the age of your dog, the length of the training that they undergo and also the particular training center that you work with.

 If your dog is already very obedient, then they may well need the basic service dog training.
 If they are not so obedient, then additional training is likely to be required – at an additional cost – to teach them the obedience that they need to be a good service dog.